Posted on: Feb 09, 2026 | Author: Admin

 Virtual Try-On Solutions: A Game Changer for Online Shoppers and Ecommerce Brands

-• How do we judge quality quickly?
+• How do we assess the quality of our products quickly?

-Let’s get into it.
+Let's dive into it.

-What is Virtual Try-On?
+What is Virtual Try-On Technology?

-• Face try-on (makeup shades, glasses, hats)
+• Face test-on (makeup glasses, shades, sunglasses, glasses)

-• Body try-on (jackets, dresses, tops)
+• Body test-on (jackets and dresses, tops)

-How Virtual try on works (without the fluff)
+How Virtual Try-On Works (without the fluff)

-Most implementations combine four building blocks.
+Most implementations of virtual trial services combine four building blocks.

 1) Input: camera or photo

-• live camera view, or
+• a live camera view or

-• a still image the shopper uploads.
+• A still image that the retailer uploads

 2) Tracking: mapping the shopper (face, foot, body)